Eccodyne/Garmin-G1000-Controller/README.md

 - Mini Breadboard, but only the GND/VOLTAGE part is required (you can detach this part from the other parts of the breadboard, see image below)
 - Sufficient number of jumper wires
 - 12x M2.5 screws to attach the Arduino 2560 MEGA board and the rotary encoders to the housing
-- 8x M3 screws to attach the top plate and the joystick to the housing
+- 8x M3 screws to attach the top cover and the joystick to the housing
 - USB-B cable to connect the controller to your PC (this should come with the Arduino 2560 MEGA board, but you may want to purchase a longer cable)
 - 4x self-adhesive rubber feet to be attached to the bottom of the housing
-- Attach the knobs of the rotary encoders - there are notches in the printed knobs, so you need to make sure that these notches are aligned with the rotary encoders

 ***
 ### 💾 What software do I need to make this project?